sharontherese/latin-mass-wedding/content/post/gloria-credo/index.md

 Occasionally, Catholic newspaper articles reported wedding Masses that included the Gloria, such as [the wedding Mass of the daughter of General William Tecumseh Sherman](https://thecatholicnewsarchive.org/?a=d&d=TCT18741008-01.1.5&srpos=12).
 This is not terribly surprising, given for better or for worse the long-standing divergences between wedding rules and practice.

 Below is a sample of sources, arranged chronologically.
-They can be considered in three tiers: of primary importance (the Roman Missal and its supplements), of secondary importance (rubrical commentaries), and of tertiary importance (hand missals).
-I include less weighty sources like hand missals as they are what the average Catholic may have referenced to answer this question, and are therefore important for my purposes.
+They can be considered in two tiers: of primary importance (the Roman Missal and its supplements), and of secondary importance (rubrical commentaries).

 # 1907